Nursing Support and Care Worker

 Nursing support and care workers may do some or all of the following, depending on where they work:

-- help clients at home with tasks such as showering and dressing
+- help patients at home with tasks such as showering and dressing

 - do housework such as cleaning and ironing